Ferroaxial order of the monolayer ice in martyite: Abstract

 Figure~\ref{MDfig01}(a) shows the number of hydrogen bonds per water molecule $n_{\rm HB}$ as a function of temperature cooled down from 300~K. The results obtained with the TIP4P/2005 model are presented in SM \cite{suppl}, which are essentially the same as those with the TIP4P/ICE model.
 At 300~K, $n_{\rm HB} < 1$, meaning that each water molecule in martyite assumes an almost random orientation.
-As the temperature decreases, $n_{\rm HB}$ gradually increases from 220~K, rises sharply between 150 and 200~K and reaches its maximum value of 2 at 100~K. Figure~\ref{MDfig01}(c) depict the representative patterns of hydrogen bonds shown by the arrows at 80~K, 130~K, 180~K, and 300~K. At 300~K, the hydrogen-bonded molecules are sparse, among which the population of dimers is the largest.
+As the temperature decreases, $n_{\rm HB}$ gradually increases from 220~K, rises sharply between 140 and 200~K, and reaches its maximum value of 2 at 100~K. Figure~\ref{MDfig01}(d) depict the representative patterns of hydrogen bonds shown by the arrows at 80~K, 130~K, 180~K, and 300~K. At 300~K, the hydrogen-bonded molecules are sparse, among which the population of dimers is the largest.
 At the temperature of 180~K, where $n_{\rm HB}$ changes most rapidly, water molecules have one or two hydrogen bonds and together form structures of hexagonal rings and a variety of chains.
-At lower temperatures, water molecules form a regular array of hydrogen-bonded hexagonal rings.
-Each hexagonal ring has clockwise (CW) or counterclockwise (CCW) proton ordering as shown by the green crosses and yellow circles, respectively.
-The formation and breaking of hydrogen bonds takes place at high temperatures, but once the regular array of hexagonal rings is established, the hydrogen bonds are stable and no rearrangement occurs.
-The simulated transition from the orientationally disordered state (HT) to the array of hexagonal rings (LT) agrees with the XRD results.
-The transition temperature ($T_\mathrm{c1}$) also coincides with the experiment, indicating that the water molecules in martyite are well described by the monolayer ice model.
+Below $T_\mathrm{c1}\approx 150$~K, the number of hydrogen-bonded hexamers increase rapidly (Fig.~\ref{MDfig01}(c)), forming a regular array of hexamers.
+Each hexamer has clockwise (CW) or counterclockwise (CCW) proton ordering as shown by the green crosses and yellow circles, respectively.
+The formation and breaking of hydrogen bonds takes place at high temperatures, but once the regular array of hexamers is established, the hydrogen bonds are stable and no rearrangement occurs.
+The simulated transition from the orientationally disordered state (HT) to the array of hexamers (LT) agrees with the XRD results, indicating that the water molecules in martyite are well described by the monolayer ice model.